SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 Examples of automated link actions in use:

-* When a recipient clicks on your call-to-action link, SuperOffice CRM automatically adds him or her to a selection or a project.
+* When a recipient clicks on your call-to-action link, SuperOffice CRM automatically adds them to a selection or a project.

 * Alternatively, SuperOffice CRM automatically updates relevant information, such as interests, on the contact's card.